zhuxr11/roclang/README.md

 remotes::install_github("zhuxr11/roclang")
 ```

-## Examples of diffusing content from other functions’ documentions
+## Examples of diffusing content from other functions’ documentations

 These are some basic examples which show you how to diffuse sections
 (both general and self-defined) or parameters (including dot-parameters)